Call for Papers

 Paper Submission

-• Full papers are limited to 10 pages (including references).
+- Full papers must be between 10 and 30 pages (including references).

-• Position statements and problem instances can be submitted as short papers limited to 4 pages (including references).
+- Position statements and problem instances can be submitted as short papers and must be between 5 and 9 pages (including references).

 Each submission will be subject to peer review by at least two members of the program committee.
 Refereeing criteria are relevance to workshop topics, significance and novelty of the research, technical content, discussion of relationship to previous work, and clarity of presentation.
 A contribution submitted as a full paper may be accepted as a short paper, if the program committee considers it to be inadequate for a long full paper but to present an important issue.